 The MINT program will require you to design new software and hardware configurations to solve problems or improve performance.
 Working in our multi-million dollar MINT network lab means you will always have access to what is needed for these activities and advancements.

-Your learning will always be up-to-date because the technology in the MINT lab is being constantly being updated with new with new acquisitions.
+Your learning will always be up-to-date because the technology in the MINT lab is updated annually.

 When our program started in 2004, new equipment was generously donated by Cisco Systems Inc. and TELUS Inc.